linjing-lab/sorting-algorithms/README.md

 The design of reverse sorting of all methods is completely correct, and the design of keyword sorting based on bubble sorting optimized is feasible, which is consistent with the usage of *sorted* parameter officially released by Python.

-The examples of keyword sorting are underlying:
+The example of keyword sorting are underlying:

 ```python
 data = [('Alex', 100, 90, 98, 95), ('Jack', 97, 89, 92, 99), ('Peter', 92, 95, 92, 96), ('Li', 97, 88, 98, 92)]